How to Transfer Money from the UK to Ireland

 What keeps my money safe when I send it to Ireland?

-There are governing bodies in the UK and Ireland whose job it is to ensure that every bank and P2P currency exchange platform is operating responsibly, so that every customer’s money is protected.
+There are numerous governing bodies in the UK and Ireland whose job it is to ensure that every bank and P2P currency exchange platform is operating responsibly, so that every customer’s money is protected.

 Money transfer safety measures in the UK